harrinp/Command-line-guide/README.md

 the `while (getch() == ERR){}` waits for any key press and then ends the program if it gets one.

-Important to this strategy is using using structs to hold your data, this allows you to keep the printing and logic separate - just pass the address (a pointer) of the game data struct(s) around and manipulate/read them for logic/printing.
+Important to this strategy is using structs to hold your data, this allows you to keep the printing and logic separate - just pass the address (a pointer) of the game data struct(s) around and manipulate/read them for logic/printing.

 For this project my print function looked like this:
 ```